 (Course Leader: Dr. Loren Schultz)

-The VMS 6700 elective is offered as an offsite instructor approved rotation.
+The VMS 6700 elective is offered as a 2-3 week (1/3rd block) elective in food animal medicine and surgery or food animal production medicine.
+This experience can be an offsite, instructor approved rotation or additional weeks in the MU food animal clinics.
+If the elective is to be completed at MU, it will be limited to 2 students at a time and will be focused on in-house medicine and surgery but can include ambulatory and production medicine if there is room available in the vehicles.
 The student is responsible for setting up the experience.
 All rotations at other academic institutions will be approved.
 Practice based rotations must offer unique experiences that are not obtainable through EFAST or at the teaching hospital and require instructor permission.

 VMS 6710 Small Animal Community Practice